isaacfungg/obsidian/Mortgage Broker Course/Terms.md

-`Partial discharge`: When the lender removes the mortgage from part of the property `Assumable mortgage`: A mortgage that a buyer can take over from the current homeowner `Foreclosure`: A legal process where a lender takes ownership of a property after the borrower defaults on their mortgage
+`Partial discharge`: When the lender removes the mortgage from part of the property `Assumable mortgage`: A mortgage that a buyer can take over from the current homeowner `Foreclosure`: A legal process where a lender takes ownership of a property after the borrower defaults on their mortgage `Prepayment`: A borrower pays off part or all of a loan before it is due under the payment schedule